Black-Kamelia/Sprinkler/util/README.md

 - `readString` which requires a length to read, an optional `Charset` (UTF-8 by default), and a start index and returns the decoded string from that index.

+## ByteAccess

+Sometimes, we want to interpret a `Number` not as a number, but as a sequence of bytes.
+This is what the `ByteAccess` file allows.
+It provides a few extension functions to read bytes and bits from a `Number`.

+Except for `Byte`, every `Number` type has two new extension functions:
+- `bit(index: Int, bigEndian: Boolean = true): Int` which returns the bit at the given index, and an optional endianness.
+- `byte(index: Int, bigEndian: Boolean = true): Byte` which returns the byte at the given index, and an optional boolean to signify if the `Number` should be interpreted as if it was written in big endian or not.

+Of course, `Byte` has only the `bit` function, since it is already a byte.